fwiffo/seedfinder-beam/README.md

 ignore the search radius (for witch huts only), seed range and timeout.
 Instead, it will read verified quad hut seeds from the provided Avro file.
 Seeds can be further narrowed down with any of the other search parameters.

+## Statistics

+Pulled from a sample of 26,843,554,600 48-bit base seeds (seeds 0-25G in this program).

+ - Represents 1.76 quadrillion full seeds (1,759,218,604,441,600).
+ - 784 of the 48-bit seed families have quad-hut _potential_ - 1:34.2 million.
+ - That represents 51,380,224 full seeds.
+ - 278 of the 48-bit families have at least one real quad hut seed.
+ - 164,356 total seeds are real quad huts - 1:10.7 billion.

+The distribution of 48-bit potential seeds relative to full seeds is very clumpy.
+About 2/3 have no real seeds, but a lot have 20+ or so; a smaller number in the single digits.
+If you look at seeds from the same family, they often have similar looking biome generation.
+For example, the outline of the swamp biome around the huts might be identical.

+The reason why seeds that share the lower 48 bits have the same structure generation has to do with the algorithm used by the Java RNG (for mathy reasons, it only uses the lower 48 bits of whatever number you seed it with.)
+There may be other aspects which are exploitable to improve the search performance further.
+It would be easy to imagine a Minecraft implementation where everything about the world was only affected by the lower 48 bits of the seed.

+For additional search options of the above:
+ - 32 families but only 2 full seeds match `--ocean_monument_near_huts=7`.
+ - 7758 seeds with 1 woodland mansion within 2.5km.
+ - 209 seeds with 2 woodland mansions within 2.5km.
+ - 2 seeds with 3 woodland mansions within 2.5km.
+ - 45 seeds with all biomes within 2km of spawn.

 ## Note on Minecraft versions